Youth Council

 Funds will be used to purchase food supplies to fill Backpack Program food bags that are sent home with students at the end of each week.

 Catawba Co.
-Sheriff’s office – Cadet back-to-school program
+Sheriff’s office – back-to-school program

 Children’s Advocacy Protection Center – Chance Facility Dog